ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 If you have installed NGINX, OMERO can automatically generate a configuration file for your webserver.
 The location of the file will depend on your system, please refer to your webserver's manual.
-See :ref:`customizing_your_omero_web_installation` for additional customization options.
+See in the `customization your installation` section in the various walkthroughs for more options.

 Depending upon which platform you are using, you may find a more specific walkthrough listed below.